-A student who enrolls in WMU ESL Program will attend 20 hours of instruction a week for a total of 80 hours of instruction per term.
+A student who enrolls in the WMU ESL Program will attend 20 hours of instruction a week for a total of 80 hours of instruction per term.
 That is, he/she will take three core classes and one elective class a day, five days a week from Monday through Friday.
-For take three core classes and one elective class a day, five days a week from Monday through Friday.
 For instance, a student who has been placed into Beginning Level (Level 1) would take three core classes, which are Grammar (1G), Listening & Speaking (1LS), Reading & Writing (1RE) and one elective class, Pronunciation (1E).